 ISC Fellows are individuals who have made and continue to make important contributions to the advancement of high performance computing, the community and the ISC High Performance conference series.
-Currently we have eight ISC Fellows.
+Currently we have ten ISC Fellows.

 Global HPC Technology